iroy2000/frontend-boilerplate/README.md

-frontend-boilerplate
+Frontend Boilerplate
 ====================

-This frontend boilerplate is a mirco framework that combines some of the latest frontend library with some customizations.
+This frontend boilerplate includes a customized mirco framework that combines some of the latest frontend library with some customizations.
 It comes with Jasmine as testing framework, plus build tool and build config.

 Libraries
 ---------